xinxu1018/nanaimo_3dcitydb/README.md

 # Nanaimo Water Network Sample for the UtilityNetwork ADE Extension for 3DCityDB.

 Welcome to the repository for the Nanaimo Water Network Sample for the UtilityNetwork ADE Extension for 3DCityDB.
 This repository contains a CityGML (+ UtilityNetwork ADE) file containing water pipes and other appurtenances in Nanaimo, British Columbia, Canada.
 It also contains Python scripts for loading this data into a PostgreSQL-based 3DCityDB instance with the extended schema for UtilityNetwork ADE.
 This repository has been assembled to compliment the paper **"Network Modelling and Semantic 3D City Models: How Mature is the UtiityNetwork ADE?
-A Test Case Based on a Water Network"**, to be published in **JOURNAL NAME HERE**.
+A Test Case Based on a Water Network"**, which has been presented at the GeoDelft 2018 conference in Delft, NL.

 ## Required Software